-- Iceland’s Raw Nature Waterfall, geysers, National Parks, Black sand beaches, hot springs, puffin migration, whale watching, hiking, sea, and the glaciers.
+- Iceland’s Raw Nature Waterfalsl, geysirs, National Parks, endless lava fields, black sand beaches, hot springs, puffin migration, whale watching, hiking, gorgeous coastline, geothermal areas and the glaciers.

 - Blue Lagoon Geothermal seawater drawn to the surface through geothermal extraction wells emerges enriched with silica, algae, and minerals-that endow this unique fluid with its healing, rejuvenating, nourishing abilities.
 Bathe in these gorgeous warm blue waters among a natural lava field.
 The water renews every two days.
 It is a wonder for the senses and body and an absolute must-do.